ossrs/oryx/README.md

 - [x] Support DVR to TencentCloud storage.
 - [x] Support pull RTSP from IP Camera and stream to YouTube/Twitch/Facebook.
 - [x] Support live streaming transcoding by FFmpeg, see [#2869](https://github.com/ossrs/srs/issues/2869).
+- [x] Support transcription for converting speech to text.
 - [ ] Support limit the streaming duration to limit the fee.
 - [ ] Support GB28181 by SRS 5.0 container.
 - [ ] Support WebRTC face to face chat, see [#2857](https://github.com/ossrs/srs/issues/2857).